Victor-Grinan-Dev/bookregister/test_m5_get_book_genres.md

 ## return form

-returns genres of the book as an array.
+Returns an array of book genres with searchKey as the bookNumber of the book

 ```js
 bookRegister.get_book_genres(1);